cortexproject/cortex/docs/operations/blocks-storage.md

 ## Index cache

-The querier supports a cache to speed up postings and series lookups from TSDB blocks indexes.
+The querier and store-gateway support a cache to speed up postings and series lookups from TSDB blocks indexes.
 Two backends are supported:

 - `inmemory`
 - `memcached`